 For those who live in East Africa – get a couple of families together and GO!!!
 You’ll have an incredible time…. and their resident rates are appealing!

 Weather – warm days and warm nights … delicious … no need to wear jumpers even on night game drives.

 What to Pack? – A good camera and binoculars, high SPF sun cream, hats… and clothes for a lovely warm environment (shorts and a t-shirt).

 Price – USD860 per person per night which includes it all; all your meals, all your drinks (apart from champers), your game drives, walks, bush meals, amazing guiding etc. you will just need to pay extra for the boma visits … which all goes to the boma.
-Contact Lilian to book!
+Contact Chania to book!

 My advise – People go on holiday for very many different reasons, if you are looking to experience incredible culture, please do come here!